Subletting Switzerland: How a fair shared room price is calculated

 Key Takeaways

-- 1The largest component in a room price is the proportional main rent — not the landlord's margin
+- 01The largest component in a room price is the proportional main rent, not the landlord's margin

-- 2For furnished subletting, a surcharge of up to 20% on the proportional rent is recognised for furnishing
+- 02For furnished subletting, a surcharge of up to 20% on the proportional rent is recognised for furnishing

-- 3Services like internet, cleaning and administration may be charged as actual costs on top
+- 03Services like internet, cleaning and administration may be charged as actual costs on top

-- 4According to BGE 119 II 353 (bger.ch): the surcharge must be justified by genuine services
+- 04According to BGE 119 II 353 (bger.ch): the surcharge must be justified by genuine services

-- 5A transparent breakdown protects both sides — tenant and landlord
+- 05A transparent breakdown protects both sides, tenant and landlord

-- 6With Bovita your rent is fixed — even if rooms in the flat are vacant, your price stays the same
+- 06With BoVita your rent is fixed, even if rooms in the flat are vacant, your price stays the same

-- 7As a tenant always check: inventory list, utility cost rules, cost breakdown sheet
+- 07As a tenant always check: inventory list, utility cost rules and an openly communicated breakdown of the gross rent

 When you're looking for a furnished shared room in Switzerland, you usually see one number: the gross rent.
 Maybe CHF 900, maybe CHF 1,100.
 But you don't know what's behind it.

-- Most providers show only a flat price — without explanation
+- Most providers show only a flat price without a breakdown

-- You can't see how much the actual base rent is
+- The amount of the actual base rent is not visible

-- You don't know whether utilities, internet or cleaning are included
+- It is unclear whether utilities, internet or cleaning are included

 To make it concrete, we calculate with a real example.
 No fantasy numbers, no simplified models.